greenelab/czi-seed-rfa/manuscript.md

 distance function or functions that match what biologists seek.
 Using the low-dimensional representation improves speed and can also reduce noise.
-We will evaluate representations for their ability to support search and implement the best performing approach.
-However, the most obvious approaches require investigators to perform quantification on the entirety of a new sample and select cells or cell types that they wish to search for.
-We also aim to enable search even before investigators complete quantification.
-This will allow software to identify similar tissues or identify cells that are unusual as data are being collected.
-We will implement and evaluate techniques to learn shared low-dimensional representations between the UMI-resolution graph and quantified samples, so that samples where either component is available can be used for search **[CASEY ADD SHARED LATENT SPACE REF]**.
+We will evaluate representations for their ability to support search and implement the best performing approaches.
+Current approaches require investigators to perform gene-level quantification on the entirety of a new sample.
+We aim to enable search during sample preprocessing, prior to gene-level quantification.
+This will enable in-line annotation of cell types and states and identification of novel features as samples are being processed.
+We will implement and evaluate techniques to learn and transfer shared low-dimensional representations between the UMI-resolution graph and quantified samples, so that samples where either component is available can be used for search and annotation **[CASEY ADD SHARED LATENT SPACE REF]**.
-These UMI-graphs will be embedded in the prior of scCoGAPS and architecture of non-linear latent space techniques.
+These UMI-graphs will be embedded in the prior of scCoGAPS and architecture of non-linear latent space techniques. **[Do we need this line?
+It's a bit more specific than the rest of the paragraph -LAG]**

-In the case of mutations, reference genomes allow scientists to identify specific differences between the reference and genomes of interest.
-We will use low dimensional representations from latent spaces to define a reference transcriptome map (the HCA) and differences from that reference in target transcriptome maps from new samples of interest.
-We will leverage common
-low-dimensional representations and cell-to-cell correlation structure both within and across transcriptome maps from Aim 2 to define this reference.
-Quantifying the differences between samples characterized at the single-cell level reveals population or individual level differences.
-Comparison of scRNA-seq maps from individuals with a particular phenotype to the HCA reference that is computationally infeasible  from the large scale of HCA data becomes tractable in these low dimensional spaces.
-We (PI Hicks) have extensive
-experience dealing with the distributions of cell expression within and between individuals [@13owodqhx], which will be critical for defining an appropriate metric to compare references in latent spaces.
+Similarly to the approach by which comparisons to a reference genomes can identify specific differences in a genome of interest, we will use low-dimensional representations from latent spaces to define a reference transcriptome map (the HCA) and use this to quantify differences in target transcriptome maps from new samples of interest.
+We will leverage common low-dimensional representations and cell-to-cell correlation structure both within and across transcriptome maps from Aim 2 to define this reference.
+Quantifying the differences between samples characterized at the single-cell level reveals population or individual level differences. **[<-- I'm not sure what this sentence means.
+Please clarify.  - LAG]** Comparison of scRNA-seq maps from individuals with a particular phenotype to the HCA reference that is computationally infeasible from the large scale of HCA data becomes tractable in these low dimensional spaces.
+We (PI Hicks) have extensive experience dealing with the distributions of cell expression within and between individuals [@13owodqhx], which will be critical for defining an appropriate metric to compare references in latent spaces.
 We plan to implement and evaluate linear mixed models to account for the correlation structure within and between transcriptome maps.
-This statistical method will be fast, memory-efficient and will scale to billions of cells because we will use low-dimensional representations.
+This statistical method will be fast, memory-efficient and will be scalable to billions of cells using low-dimensional representations.

 ### Aim 2

-*Rationale:* Biological systems are comprised of diverse cell types with overlapping molecular phenotypes and biological processes are often reused with modifications across cell types.
-Low-dimensional representations can reveal these fundamental mechanisms across large collections of data including the HCA.
+*Rationale:* Biological systems are comprised of diverse cell types and states with overlapping molecular phenotypes.
+Furthermore, biological processes are often reused with modifications across cell types.
+Low-dimensional representations can identify these shared features, independent of total distance between cells in gene expression space, across large collections of data including the HCA.
+We will evaluate and select methods that define latent spaces that reflect discrete biological processes or cellular features.
-We are evaluating and selecting methods that define basis vectors that reflect discrete biological processes or features.
-These basis vectors can be shared across different biological systems and can reveal context-specific perturbations such as pathogenic differences in disease. *We propose a central catalog of cell types and biological processes derived from low-dimensional representations of the HCA.*
+These latent spaces can be shared across different biological systems and can reveal context-specific divergence such as pathogenic differences in disease. *We propose to establish a central catalog of cell types, states, and biological processes derived from low-dimensional representations of the HCA.*

-Basing a catalog of cell types and their corresponding processes off of multiple low-dimensional representations can reduce noise and aid in biological interpretability.
+By establishing a catalog of cellular features using low-dimensional representations can reduce noise and aid in biological interpretability.
 However, there are currently no standardized, quantitative metrics to determine the extent to which low-dimensional representations capture generalizable biolobical features.
-We have developed new transfer learning methods to quantify the extent to which latent space representations from one set of training data are represented in another [@cJPxOJMp,@1GtRgPRxn].
-These provide a strong foundation to compare low-dimensional representations across different low dimensional data representation technniques.
+We have developed new transfer learning methods to quantify the extent to which latent space representations from one set of training data are represented in another [@cJPxOJMp,@1GtRgPRxn] (PIs Goff & Fertig).
-Generalizable representations should
-transfer across datasets of related biological contexts.
+These provide a strong foundation to compare low-dimensional representations across different low-dimensional data representation technniques.
+Generalizable representations should transfer across datasets of related biological contexts, while representations of noise will not.
-In addition, we have
-found that combining multiple representations can better capture biological processes across scales [@Hlprh8TG], and that representations across scales capture distinct, valid signatures [@5Cj8i4Xu].
+In addition, we have found that combining multiple representations can better capture biological processes across scales [@Hlprh8TG], and that representations across scales capture distinct, valid biological signatures [@5Cj8i4Xu].
-Therefore, we will form a catalogue from the set of low dimensional features learned across linear and non-linear methods from our base enabling technologies and proposed extensions in Aim 1.
+Therefore, we will establish a versioned catalog consisting of low-dimensional features learned across both linear and non-linear methods from our base enabling technologies and proposed extensions in Aim 1.

-We will package and version reference cell types and their corresponding low-dimensional representations and deliver these as structured data objects in Bioconductor and Python.
+We will package and version low-dimensional representations and annotate these representations based on their corresponding celluar features (e.g. cell type, tissue, biological process) and deliver these as structured data objects in Bioconductor as well as platform-agnostic data formats.
 Such summaries and annotations have proven widely successful for the ENCODE, Roadmap Epigenome Mapping, and GTEx projects.
 We are core package developers and power users of Bioconductor (PIs Hicks and Love) and will support on-the-fly downloading of these materials via the *AnnotationHub* framework.
 To enable reproducible research leveraging HCA, we will implement a content-based versioning system, which identifies versions of the reference cell